canonical/charmed-opensearch-rock/README.md

-# OpenSearch Rock
+# Charmed OpenSearch Rock

-This repository contains the packaging metadata for creating an OpenSearch ROCK.
+This repository contains the packaging metadata for creating a Charmed OpenSearch ROCK.
 This ROCK image is based on the [OpenSearch Snap](https://github.com/canonical/opensearch-snap)

 For more information on ROCKs, visit the [rockcraft Github](https://github.com/canonical/rockcraft).